-As we learned on yesterday’s daf there are 39 primary categories of labor that are prohibited on Shabbat.
+As we learned on yesterday’s daf there are 39 primary categories of labor that are prohibited on.
 Each one of these types of work is forbidden in its own right, and will require a separate sin-offering if performed unwittingly.

 On today’s daf the amora’im discuss the fact that producing a single object may involve several of the prohibited labors and would require multiple sin-offerings.